 Ilford Imaging – Group exhibition, Cologne, Germany

-I write regularly for Outdoor Photography magazine and occasionally for several other magazines, both in print and online and have done for many years.
-I have been interviewed by many magazines and blogs over the years too.
+I have written for and been interviewed by many magazines and blogs over the years.
 These have become too many to list, but here are some of the more notable articles and interviews.

 Craft & Vision

 Featured as case study in Craft & Vision eBook entitled “Slow” by author Andrew S. Gibson – DOWNLOAD HERE